giampaolo/psutil/docs/index.rst

      **Linux**

-     - **pss**: aka "proportional set size", is the amount of memory shared with other processes, accounted in a way that the amount is divided evenly between the processes that share it. i.e. if three processes all use a shared library that uses 30 MBs, that library will only contribute 10 MBs to the "pss" that is reported for each of the three processes.
+     - **pss**: aka "Proportional Set Size", is the amount of memory shared with other processes, accounted in a way that the amount is divided evenly between the processes that share it.
+       I.e. if a process has 10 MBs all to itself, and 10 MBs shared with another process, its PSS will be 15 MBs.
        "pss" value can be set to `0` if it cannot be determined due to permission issues.

      **UNIX**

-     - **rss**: aka resident-set-size, this is the non-swapped physical memory a process has used.
+     - **rss**: aka "Resident Set Size", this is the non-swapped physical memory a process has used.
        It matches "top"'s RES column
        (see `doc <http://linux.die.net/man/1/top>`__).
-     - **vms**: aka virtual-memory-size, this is the total amount of virtual memory used by the process.
+     - **vms**: aka "Virtual Memory Size", this is the total amount of virtual memory used by the process.
 This matches "top"'s VIRT column (see `doc <http://linux.die.net/man/1/top>`__).
      - **shared**: (Linux)